grid reference TM 454 813Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-Located in a timber framed house (dating from around the early 18 cent.) the Horseshoes closed in about 1910 for "unruly behaviour".
-It was briefly owned by Adnams when it closed but before that it was a beer and cider house.
-Hence the cider apple orchard behind it.
+Located in a timber framed house (dating from around the early 18th century) the Horseshoes closed in about 1910 due to "unruly behaviour".
+It was briefly owned by Adnams about the time it closed but before that it was a beer and cider house, hence the cider apple orchard behind it.

 (Information supplied by Rosemary Moffatt)